March 13th, Year P-132.

 I ignored that.
 “Who are you?”
 I demanded.

 “No one of importance.”
-The stranger replied, “But if you need to call me something, call me…Ruin.”
+The man in white replied, “But if you need to call me something, call me…Ruin.”

 “What kind of name is that?”